apurvmishra99/apurvmishra/src/posts/living-in-college-wynd-and-cowgate/2019-04-20-living-in-college-wynd-and-cowgate.md

 - You are right in the heart of the city, everything you want is in a 10 min walking range from supermarket, restaurants, pubs, clubs, landmarks, libraries and so on.

-- Rooms are reasonably sized, not massive, no extra facilities but enough for you to happily stay for an year.
+- Rooms are reasonably sized, not massive, no extra facilities but enough for you to happily stay for a year.

 - Your flatmates can be from all over the world, I was pleasently surprised with the diverse group of nations,represented in College Wynd.
 In own my flat we had India, Poland, USA, England & Scotland represented.

 - Cowgate in general is a **party** street.
-That means you can a very crazy nightlife but still reach lectures on time because you are so close to everywhere.
+That means you can have a very crazy nightlife but still reach lectures on time because you are so close to everywhere.

 *Despite all the great advantges listed above, there are some clear problems living in College Wynd or on Cowgate in general.*